Reset & Renew Retreat : May 2020

 2020 RESET & RENEW RETREAT: MAY 15-17

 Who Should Come

-You are someone who is working to heal a past or current trauma, or perhaps just feeling stuck or overwhelmed in patterns that aren’t serving you well.
+You are someone who is feeling stuck or overwhelmed in patterns that aren’t serving you well.
 You might be in the early stages of your healing process, or perhaps you’ve been on this journey for some time, but are looking for additional tools to aid you on your path.
 Regardless of where you are, a weekend of self-care and nourishment would be a most welcome gift.

 Situated in mid-lower Michigan, the Inn at the Rustic Gate sits just inside the Huron-Manistee National Forest, an area renowned for its quiet beauty.
 The Inn aspires to, “create a transformational space, to provide a place of welcome and calm that will allow you to temporarily step back from the demands of your everyday life.”
 You will have the opportunity to stroll the rolling meadows or hike the woodland trails.
 To pause and take in the beauty of nature offers an invitation for healing and contemplation.